MarufZak/study-logs/linux-command-line/README.md

 `tar` program supports builtin compressions with `gzip` and `bzip2` algos, for example `tar czf playground.tgz playground` for gzip and `tar cjf playground.tbz playground` for bzip2.

 It's also possible to archive and copy some directory from remote shell to local system with `ssh maruf@remote-host 'tar cf - Documents' | tar xf -`.
 Recall that outputs of commands executed with `ssh` are sent to stdin of local system.
 Here we write output to stdout in remote system, and pipe it to local `tar` program and extract it from input.

+**zip**

+There is also `zip` command, which archives and compresses the files and directories.
+In Linux `gzip` is predominant compression program, and `tar` is predominant archiving program. `zip` is usually used to share the archives between Windows and Linux.